 El Salvador International Airport (SAL) is the country’s chief airport and point of arrival for almost all international air travellers.
 Locally known as Aeropuerto Internacional de Comalapa, it is 50km (31 miles) south of San Salvador, the country’s capital.

 From London - 15 hours (including stopover); New York - 5 hours.

 Travelling to El Salvador by Rail

 Driving to El Salvador

 The Pan-American Highway runs west from Honduras and east from Guatamala.
 Tica Bus (www.ticabus.com) operates well-equipped express coach services to San Salvador from Panama, Costa Rica and Guatemala with connections to the south of Mexico.

 Avoid driving at night for safety and leave your vehicle in hotel car parks if possible.
 Four-wheel drives are advised for travelling on minor roads.

 Getting to El Salvador by boat

-The port of Acajutla lies closes to the western border with Guatemala.
-It’s mostly used as a freight port with infrequent, unscheduled passenger arrivals.
+The port of Acajutla lies closes to the western border with Guatemala and has modern cruise facilities.
 La Unión lies at the Eastern End of the country and is a port of entry for sea traffic (again mostly freight) from Nicaragua and Honduras.

 There are no scheduled river ferry services into the country.
 The Rio Lempa is the only navigable river in the country and flows from Guatemala and Honduras through El Salvador into the Pacific.